Bone Fracture Treatment in Rochester, NY

 Advanced imaging tests such as an X-ray will need to be performed before a definitive diagnosis of these fracture types can be made.

 Depending upon the particular type of fracture that you have, the recommended treatment methods may vary.
-The first step is to accurately diagnose the injury and to then discuss your options with a specialist at Rochester Community Orthopaedics.
-To schedule an appointment, call our office today at (585) 218-4337
+The first step is to accurately diagnose the injury and to then discuss your options with an orthopedic surgeon at Rochester Community Orthopaedics.
+To schedule a consultation at our orthopaedic clinic in Rochester, please call (585) 218-4337 or request an appointment through our secure online form.